 Use juicy limes with thin exterior

 This is because they have less of the white pith which is what is causing bitterness.
 The limes should be smooth, with a thin peel.
-If you do not have such limes, I would reduce the pulsing in the blender to about 5-8 seconds instead, just to avoid as much of the bitterness as possible.
+If you do not have such limes, I would reduce the pulsing in the blender to about 5-8 seconds instead, just to avoid as much bitterness as possible.

 You can make the leftovers of this lemonade into popsicles if you wish!
 I tried this once and they became kind of icy.
 But as I mention in my 6 alcoholic popsicles recipes, the secret to great popsicles is to intensify the flavors.

 How do we do this?
 Well, we double the lime and use only 4 cups of water.
-You could also increase the amount of sweetened condensed milk with about 2-4 extra tablespoons.
+You could also increase the amount of sweetened condensed milk by about 2-4 extra tablespoons.
 The flavor should be 'woah so intense!', because it mellows when it freezes.

 Freeze in a bread pan or something similar, for 2 hours.
 Take this half-frozen mixture out of the freezer, add back to your blender along with 1 egg white.
 Blend until smooth and then pour into popsicle molds (or just the bread pan!) and freeze until solid.